syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/legend.md

 ## Legend Orientation

 By default, the legend items will be oriented based on the legend dock position for better readability of the legend.
-However, you can change the orientation of the legend items using [`Orientation`](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartLegend~Orientation.html) property.
+However, you can change the orientation of the legend items using [`ChartOrientation`]() property.

 {% highlight c# %}
 [C#]

-chart.Legend.Orientation = Orientation.Horizontal;
+chart.Legend.Orientation = ChartOrientation.Horizontal;

 {% endhighlight %}